are-mj/thermodynamics/README.md

 # thermodynamics

-This repository contains Matlab implementations of high-accuracy thermodynamic models from the litterature.
-So far for hydrogen, H2O, and CO2.
-I also supply a Matlab thermodynamic object 'thermo' that simplifies working with the models.
+This repository contains Matlab implementations of high-accuracy thermodynamic models from the litterature, together with the 'thermo' class for calculating thermodynamic variables.
+Currenty, available species are H2, N2, O2, Ar, H2O, and CO2, together with Air treated as a single pseudo species.

 Main files: